2 Retirement Income Opportunities Reconsidered

 Amazon

 Amazon (NASDAQ:AMZN) is seeking to buy American Apparel (OTCPK:APPCQ) out of bankruptcy in an effort to strengthen its branded fashion and apparel business.
 It could also offer some political cover due to the target's strong "made in America" identity.
 The president-elect has attacked Amazon CEO Jeff Bezos on Twitter (NYSE:TWTR) and Bezos appears to be looking for ways to smooth things over.
 Looking for something new on Amazon?
-Speaking of Amazon, here are some of my favorite books for new investors as well as three steps for over 10% off of everything.
+Here are some of my favorite books for new investors as well as three steps for over 10% off of everything.

 Investment Ideas for Retirement